Stay on track

 Plan ahead and graduate in four years.

-The computer systems engineering program focuses on the analysis, design, testing, integration and evaluation of hardware and software systems.
+The computer systems engineering BSE program at the Tempe campus focuses on the analysis, design, testing, integration and evaluation of hardware and software systems.
 The curriculum is grounded in an array of engineering disciplines, including the applications of science and technology to the design of digital circuits, computer architecture, operating systems, networking, computer security, and distributed systems.

 Critical requirements